Aypahyo/Aypahyo.github.io/prep/_post/2013-6-29-tictactoe-tested.md

 </ul>
 </li>
 	<li>Switch your project target framework to "Framework 4" - required for Rhino Mocks</li>
-	<li>Edit the assembly of the project under test and tell it to allow your test project to view <a title="InternalsVisibleTo" href="http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.internalsvisibletoattribute.aspx" target="_blank">internals</a></li>
+	<li>Edit the assembly of the project under test and tell it to allow your test project to view [internals](http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.internalsvisibletoattribute.aspx)</li>
 	<li>Create your main method to launch NUnit using the debugger.</li>
 </ol>
 I guess that a lot of the above steps are unclear to most, so I will elaborate a bit.